Johannes29/rust-obj-terminal-viewer/README.md

 A CLI program to view 3D models directly in the terminal.
 Supports .obj files.

 This program uses no graphics library.
-Perspective transformations, rasterization, etc are coded by hand.
+Perspective transformations, rasterization, and similar have been coded from scratch.
 The 3D object is displayed in the terminal with ascii-characters.

 I made this project to learn more about Rust and 3d rendering.